Backups and Monitoring¶

 More details about MySQL replication and high availability can be found in the MySQL reference manual at https://dev.mysql.com/doc/refman/5.1/en/replication.html and https://dev.mysql.com/doc/refman/5.1/en/ha-overview.html.

-In addition to the MySQL databases, we recommend to create backup copies of the Server’s configuration files and the email templates located in $PRIMEBASEHOME/setup/scripts/template/<provider code>.
-Please refer to the TeamDrive Registration Server Installation Guide for details on the relevant configuration files.
+In addition to the Space Volumes and MySQL databases, we recommend to create backup copies of the Server’s configuration files.
+Please refer to the TeamDrive Host Server Installation Guide for details on the relevant configuration files.

 These files should be backed up at least every time you changed them.
 These backups can be performed using any file-based backup method, e.g. using tar, rsync or more sophisticated backup tools, e.g. Amanda or Bacula.